-B. Step Two - Chief (or his designee)
+C. Step Three - Chief (or designee)

-- 1. Should the member-grievant not be satisfied with the answer in Step One, within seven (7) calendar days after receipt of the Step One response (or seven (7) calendar days after the Step One meeting if no written response is received) he may appeal the grievance to Step Two by delivering a copy of the grievance form, containing the written response at the prior step and any other pertinent documents, to the Chief (or his designee).
-The Chief or his designee shall date the form, accurately showing the date his Office received the form. - 2.
-The Chief or his designee shall, within seven (7) calendar days of receipt of the written grievance, schedule and conduct a meeting to discuss the grievance with the grievant and/or grievance chairman or his designee.
-The Chief or his designee may bring with him to the meeting the member-grievant and appropriate grievance representatives.
-The Chief or his designee and the employee may bring any appropriate witnesses. - 3.
-Within seven (7) calendar days of the meeting at Step Two, the Chief or his designee shall submit his written response to the grievance.
+- 1. Should the member-grievant not be satisfied with the answer in Step Two, within seven (7) calendar days after receipt of the Step Two response (or seven (7) calendar days after the Step Two meeting if no written response is received) he/she may appeal the grievance to Step Three by delivering a copy of the grievance form, containing the written response at the prior step and any other pertinent documents, to the Chief (or designee).
+The Chief (or designee) shall date the form, accurately showing the date the Office received the form. - 2.
+The Chief (or designee) shall, within seven (7) calendar days of receipt of the written grievance, schedule and conduct a meeting to discuss the grievance with the grievant and/or grievance chairman or his designee.
+The Chief (or designee) may bring with him/her to the meeting the member-grievant and appropriate grievance representatives.
+The Chief (or designee) and the employee may bring any appropriate witnesses. - 3.
+Within seven (7) calendar days of the meeting at Step Three, the Chief (or designee) shall submit his/her written response to the grievance.

-C. Arbitration
+D. Arbitration